Back to portfolio

 "I have to switch between so many apps just to track my bookings and payments."

-"I feel like new DJs don't even get considered because organizers just hire people they know."
+"New DJs don't even get considered — organizers just hire people they know."

-One place that handles everything from discovery to payment.
+One platform that handles everything from discovery to payment.

 I structured the platform around five areas, each addressing a distinct part of the DJ workflow.
-The goal was to replace the fragmented tool-switching DJs described.
+The goal was to replace the fragmented tool-switching DJs described in every interview.

 Profile & Portfolio